Ambedkar Memorial Park: Pratibimb Sthal

-Pratibimb Sthal is the main entrance to the memorial guarded by statues of 62 elephants either side.
+Pratibimb Sthal is the main entrance to the memorial, flanked by 62 elephant statues on each side, totalling 124 elephants across the complex.

 Dr. Bhimrao Ambedkar Memorial Drashya Sthal

 Constructed on an 80-foot pyramid type structure on the back of Pratibimb Sthal, the Drashya Sthal offers a vantage point from where the memorial, shrines, structures and sites integrate as a view of the whole area.
 The flow of water from the top of the pyramid entertains visitors.

 Vandalism

 On 26 July 2012 a statue in the memorial was damaged by members of a group calling themselves "Uttar Pradesh Nav Nirman Sena".
-A replacement statue was re-installed overnight by the Lucknow city administration.
+A replacement statue was re-installed overnight by the Lucknow administration.

 Film shooting

 In the Bollywood film Youngistaan (2014) actors Jackky Bhagnani and Neha Sharma shot in Ambedkar Memorial and were surprised with its vast scale.
 After permission for shooting outside the memorial in March 2014, Aditya Roy Kapur and Parineeti Chopra shot for "Rangreli" song of film Daawat-e-Ishq.
 In November 2015, Ravi Kishan shot for a Bhojpuri film at Ambedkar Memorial.
 In February 2016, Mika Singh and Urvashi Rautela also shot for their new music video named Lal Dupatta Kurta Chikan Ka just outside the Memorial In 2017, the song "Jogi" from the movie Shaadi Mein Zaroor Aana, starring Rajkumar Rao and Kriti Kharbanda was shot here.
 In 2017 small part of Movie Bareilly Ki Barfi starring Ayushman Khurrana, Rajkummar Rao and Kriti Sanon was also shot here.